taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Min has decided that Asoka is cool enough to be her friend, so Min expresses her disappointment with the Elders' decision.
 Min shares with Asoka her desire to join the International Space Exploration Corps and become a space explorer.
 Stirred by Min's passion and ferocious energy, Asoka presents themselves to the Elders, and answers all of their questions about the Biononymous and Biononymous tech.
 Based on the new knowledge they gain from Asoka, the Automata are able to vastly improve their eSyrup bubbles, the flexible eSyrup-textile-based structures they use for shelter, which look very akin to big top circus tents.

-Over the next year, while living with the Automata, Asoka slowly recovers from the trauma and realises a new desire: to honour the deaths of their parents and their entire Green Haven, by figuring out a way to defeat the Death Dogs, to deny the World Government the power they so hungrily seek, and to free the Biononymous from oppression.
+Over the next year, while living with the Automata, Asoka slowly recovers from the trauma and realises a new desire: to honour the deaths of their parents and their entire Green Haven, by figuring out a way to defeat the Beasts, to deny the World Government the power they so hungrily seek, and to free the Biononymous from oppression.
 Even though Asoka's parents kept Asoka out of the loop when it came to their research (in order to protect Asoka), Asoka still picked up their distrust of the World Government and their fear that the Biononymous' desire to live private lives, without hyper-documentation by a central authority, may soon be crushed.
 Reinforced by the insights of Eireena, Asoka realises that although the Biononymous are not trackable or surveillable as individuals, the whole cult is now trapped on the Green Havens, and the Biononymous may lose the leverage they've enjoyed as a religious organization to be free from government oversight.

 When Min declares her intenions to join the ISE Corps via the Space Asylum Program, Asoka decides to also apply to join the ISE Corps, and thus gain better access to the World Government.
 Asoka wants privacy and private spaces, and safe spaces that by definition must exclude, to have a place in the future of humanity.
 The World Government threatens that, and Asoka wants to discover if another form of governance is possible for a humanity now spread so far apart from each other, from deep caves to distant orbit.